AndCake/snow/README.md

 	function titlefy($fancystring) {
 		return $fancystring->make_fancy();
 	}

+Functions can be called by using normal PHP syntax and also by using standard CoffeeScript syntax: braces can be left away for simple function calls, but should not for nested function calls.
+If the function should be called without parameters, it's also possible to use the `do` keyword.

+Snow:

+	print("Test")
+	var_dump fancyObject, someResult
+	message = do findMessage

+PHP:

+	print("Test");
+	var_dump($fancyObject, $someResult);
+	$message = findMessage();

 #### Chaining
 Function calls can be chained using the "`->`" operator which passes the prior expression along as the first argument to the function.